saintamh/tdds/README.md

 True
 ```

-The library offers many more features such as automatic type coercion, custom validation functions, and more.
-See the
+The library offers many more features such as automatic type coercion, custom validation functions, enum fields, typed collections,
-[tests](tests) directory for a specification of sorts.
+and more.
+See the [tests](tests) directory for a specification of sorts.

 See also